BackofenLab/B2_06_BLAST/README.md

 </details>

 **e)** Now when all the helper functions are implemented we can finally assemble all the extended hits.
-In order to do that implement the `create_extended_hits_correct` function which takes six arguments: query sequence, database sequence, kmer size, kmer similarity threshold, blosum dictionary, max distance threshold.
+In order to do that implement the `create_extended_hits` function which takes six arguments: query sequence, database sequence, kmer size, kmer similarity threshold, blosum dictionary, max distance threshold.
 Use the helper functions from the previous steps.
+The function is supposed to return a List of Hits.
+Meaning either Tuples for a single hit or Lists if they were extended.